skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 };
 ```

-//Note:// Although you can declare a finalizer public in C++/CLI, it won't be.
+*Note:* Although you can declare a finalizer public in C++/CLI, it won't be.
 So, don't bother with its visibility.
 (In C# you get a compiler error when specifying anything but private visibility for the finalizer.)

 = IDisposable =
 Since finalizers are non-deterministic, you have no control over when they will be called.
 When working with unmanaged data it may, however, be desirable to control the point of time when this unmanaged data will be deleted.
 The easiest way to do this: create a method for that.

 The .NET framework provides a standard name for this method: `Dispose()`, defined by the `IDisposable` interface.
-This method is also called a "//deterministic// destructor" (whereas finalizers are non-deterministic destructors).
+This method is also called a "*deterministic* destructor" (whereas finalizers are non-deterministic destructors).
 Here's the implementation in C#:

 ```c# highlight=1,6,7,8,9,10,11,12
 class DataContainer : IDisposable {